basysKom/RiveQtQuickPlugin/README.md

 ## Dependencies

-- Qt 5.15.2+ or Qt 6.5+
+- Qt 5.15.2+ or Qt 6.5+, or Qt6.8+
-- Rive C++ Runtime (available at [https://github.com/rive-app/rive-cpp](https://github.com/rive-app/rive-cpp))
+- Rive C++ Runtime (available at [https://github.com/rive-app/rive-cpp](https://github.com/rive-app/rive-runtime))
   * **Hint:** You don't have to compile the it from the repo.
-Cmake will download rive-cpp and its dependencies and build them using cmake.
+Rive-runtime and its dependencies are added as Git-Submodules and you build them using cmake.
 The result is a static lib the plugin links against.

 ## Building